Saboteur (film): Development

 Hitchcock was under contract to David O. Selznick, so he first pitched the idea for the film to him; Selznick gave the okay for a script to be written, assigning John Houseman to keep an eye on its progress and direction.
 Val Lewton, Selznick's story editor, eventually rejected the script, which reviewer Leonard Maltin later called "extremely offbeat," so Selznick forced Hitchcock to offer it to other studios, "causing ill feelings between the producer and his director since it not only showed a lack of belief in Hitchcock's abilities, but also because the terms of Hitchcock's contract would net Selznick a three-hundred percent profit on the sale."

 Universal signed on, but Hitchcock could not have the two actors he wanted for the leading roles.
 Gary Cooper was uninterested in the project and Barbara Stanwyck had other commitments.
 He settled on Robert Cummings who had a new contract with Universal, while Priscilla Lane was borrowed from Warner Bros. although her scenes had to wait while she finished Arsenic and Old Lace, a production that was eventually shelved until its 1944 release.

 In November 1941, Universal announced that Hitchcock would make the film for the studio, and it would be produced by Frank Lloyd and Jack Skirball.
 Cummings and Lane were to star.
 Hitchcock later said he was "lucky" to have "young players who are intelligent and sensitive to direction" and "players who are unmistakeably young American.
 It was easy to bring out the familiar qualities to make Bob seem the loveable boy at the next lathe or around the corner.
-In Priscilla too I had the resolute and daring attributes typical of American girlhood.
+In Priscilla, too, I had the resolute and daring attributes typical of American girlhood.
 I wanted the boy and girl in Saboteur to suggest the thrilling importance of unimportant people, to forget they were movie stars, to remember only that they were free and in terrible danger."

+Filmink later wrote "it’s clear Cummings didn’t command the screen as well as a Gary Cooper or Joel McCrea (who Hitchcock wanted); nonetheless he and Lane bring a fresh-faced young enthusiasm to their performances."

 Universal did bring in Dorothy Parker to write a few scenes, "mostly the patriotic speeches given by the hero."
 Although Parker had been brought in to "punch up the dialogue", Hitchcock also called in Peter Viertel to continue to work on the script.

 Hitchcock described the film as a series of "cameos" like The 39 Steps.
 It was originally meant to finish with a climax at the movie theatre which was showing Abbott and Costello's film Ride 'Em Cowboy.
 According to The New York Times "the studio feels that the booking will materially enhance the prestige of the comedians."
 However, that film was not used in the final movie.